 The DAL defines a "drug" as a substance that is used to prevent, treat, or diagnose human diseases and is intended to regulate human physiological functions, for which usage and dosage are specified for indication/primary treatment.
-The DAL simplifies the list of types of drugs and now only includes traditional Chinese medicines, chemical drugs, and biological products.
-The CDE evaluates drug marketing-authorisation applications submitted by manufacturers or drug-development institutions.
+The list of types of drugs now includes traditional Chinese medicines, chemical drugs, and biological products.
+The CDE evaluates drug marketing-authorisation applications submitted by manufacturers or development institutions.